NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     camera positions, multiplied by this weight, and then squared.
 No robust threshold is used to attenuate this term.
 See also :numref:`jitter_camera`.

+--roll-weight <double (default: 0.0)>
+    A weight to penalize the deviation of camera roll orientation as measured from the along-track direction.
+Pass in a large value, such as 1e+5.
+This is best used only with linescan cameras created with ``sat_sim`` (:ref:`sat_sim`).

+--yaw-weight <double (default: 0.0)>
+    A weight to penalize the deviation of camera yaw orientation as measured from the along-track direction.
+Pass in a large value, such as 1e+5.
+This is best used only with linescan cameras created with ``sat_sim`` (:ref:`sat_sim`).

 --reference-dem <string>
     If specified, constrain every ground point where rays from